Involve your school in Earth Day – Earth Day facts

 Make signs for school and at home

 Sometimes we just need a little reminder to help us change our habits.
 Have students think about what they can do at school and at home to help the environment and how they can encourage others to change their habits.
-Provide card and pens for children to decorate their posters with.
+Provide paper and card and pens for children to decorate their posters with.

 Earth Day facts